yestab123/simple_http_server/README.md

 ###Other Dir:
-    /tool/   used to test whether the server is working properly /test/   used to test the feasibility of technology /web/    the DIR of web page.
+    /tool/   used to test whether the server is working properly /test/   used to test the feasibility of algorithms /web/    the DIR of web page.

 ###Each Version Instructions